As I sit here alone and write this, I feel enormous peace.

-The people around you will always be more than happy to see you remain exactly where you are, regardless of what they might say.
+The people around you will always be happy to see you remain exactly where you are, regardless of what they might say.

-To escape Earth, you must first make it past the guards.
-These are normal, everyday people — friends and family included.
+To escape Earth, you must first make it past the Guards: normal, everyday people — friends and family included.

-There is nothing inherently “bad” about these people.
-But they cannot join you on your journey into outer space.
+There is nothing inherently “bad” about these people: it is just that they cannot join you on your journey into outer space.

 They did not sign up for it, and can only advise against it.